arashsamandar/Programmer-Notes/JavaScript/JSON/JSON.md

 }
 ```

-> thus jason object has
+> thus json object has

 - One ) {}
 - Two ) ""